xwt1/ICPADS-MN-RU/README.md

-This repository is for ACML2024.
+This repository is for MN-RU algorithm.
 All experiment has implemented in C++ on a PC with Intel Xeon CPU E5-2678 v3 @ 2.50GHz and 110GB memory, running Ubuntu 22.04.

 You could reproduce it with the following steps, the overall experiment may take days.